1938 SS Jaguar 100 2½ Litre ERB 290

 - Saturday 26 August – Race at Crystal Palace

-In the 1950s it was acquired by Walter Elliott, from a local farmer by which time it had changed colour from black to cream.
-He had many years of fun touring Europe in what he believed was the ‘Super Car of the Day’ It then went through a few more owners before being acquired by Mr G Priest in 1968 who undertook a fairly comprehensive restoration from 1968 through to the early 1970s.
+Originally it was painted in black with brown interior but in the 1950s it was acquired by Walter Elliott, from a local farmer by which time it had changed colour from black to cream.
+He had many years of fun touring Europe in what he believed was the ‘Super Car of the Day’.
+It then went through a few more owners before being acquired by Mr G Priest in 1968 who undertook a fairly comprehensive restoration from 1968 through to the early 1970s.
 This included not just mechanical work but also paintwork including its second change of colour, from cream to red and the upholstery was refurbished, changing from brown to black.

 Jaguar Cars bought ERB 290 from Mr Priest in 1984 to add to its collection of historic cars in the ownership of the Jaguar Daimler Heritage Trust.
 The Science Museum operated PRISM fund contributed £10,000 towards this purchase.

 Once in the ownership of the JDHT the car underwent some minor re-commissioning work in 1994 and has been maintained as a running, driving vehicle since then.